ianpark/steem-guide-dog/README.md

-# steem-kr-guide-dog
+# steem-guide-dog
-Guide the users who are misusing the KR steem channels
+Guide the users who are misusing the dedicated steem channels

 # Dependencies
 - Python 3.5